List of Mrs. Brown's Boys characters: Dermot Brown

-Dermot Brown is the fourth child in the family, and the child that causes his mother the most worry out of anybody.
+Dermot Brown is the fourth child in the family and the child that causes his mother the most worry.

-In his childhood, he attended a private school recommended by a judge, and it is there that he met his lifelong friend Buster Brady.
-He later met and proposed to Maria Nicholson, and the two married.
+In his early years, he attended a private school recommended by a judge, and it is there that he met his lifelong friend Buster Brady.
+He later met and proposed to Maria Nicholson and the two married.
 Dermot gained a job as a promoter, a job which involves walking around the streets in various large and embarrassing costumes.
 Dermot and Maria had triplet sons, named after The Beatles: John, George and Ringo.
 Maria was initially against Dermot naming the children ("Your family doesn't have a great track record with names; you have a nephew named after a dog biscuit!"), but was soon swayed by his mostly normal names.
 The two love each other deeply, but Maria despises Buster, who regularly turns up with a criminal scam and tries to get Dermot involved.

-Dermot was in prison when Mark married Betty and Buster was in prison.

-In the 2021 Halloween special, Dermot is revealed to be 36 years old, as in the first episode, he was 33 and Agnes knew that.

 Dermot is portrayed by Clyde Carroll in the original series and Paddy Houlihan (who originally played Trevor in the original series and a real-life friend of Danny O'Carroll) in the BBC series.

 He is also married to Emily Regan, who plays the "Wash and Blow" trainee, Barbara and has two girls, who are twins.

 Trevor Brown

 Trevor Brown is the youngest and the kindest of the Brown children.

-He was very nearly not home for one Christmas, despite spending 4 years on the missions, which was the longest period of time of him on the missions, much to Agnes's dismay (everyone else knew).
-However, in the middle of the party, Trevor walks through the door and Agnes bursts into tears, overjoyed.
-When he leaves for the missions in Series Two, he tells his mother that he doesn't want a big fuss like last time, his exact words being "no cake, no decorations, no brass band and please, Mammy, no tears".
+Years ago, he was very nearly not home for one Christmas, despite spending 4 years on the missions (from 2007 to 2011), which was the longest period of time of him on the missions, much to Agnes's dismay (everyone else knew).
+However, in the middle of the party, Trevor walks through the door and Agnes bursts into tears overjoyed.
+When he leaves for the missions in Series Two, he tells Agnes that he doesn't want a big fuss like last time, his exact words being "no cake, no decorations, no brass band and please, Mammy, no tears".
 Agnes disobeys him and orders everything.
-Another Christmas time, Agnes is reading the letters her children sent to Father Christmas, and reads Trevor's.
-Trevor asks for his presents to be given to a poor boy with no toys.
+Another Christmas time, Agnes is reading the letters her children sent to Father Christmas, and reads Trevor's from the past.
+When he was a young boy, Trevor asked for his presents to be given to a poor boy with no toys.

 Trevor has since appeared sporadically throughout the series.
 He appears for his brother Rory's wedding, and has a minor role in the movie, but is never a major character and all his traveling conflicts with his work on the missions.
 It was Father Quinn who helped Trevor get to the missions.
 He seems quite friendly with Quinn's replacement, Father Damien.
 When Agnes is trying to work out which of her children is gay, she rules out Trevor as he has taken a vow of celibacy.